Huskyeder/stackato-doc/admin/reference/kato-ref.rst

 **op** **remap_hosts** *<old-hostname>* *<new-hostname>*

-  Change the hostname to look for when remapping
+  Change the fully qualified basename (i.e. the default shared domain) in the URLs of hosted applications.
+Used when renaming the system or migrating user applications to a new system.

   **-h** **--help**                       Show help information